cecilia-sartori/gs-exam/docs/2_mapping.md

 ---

 First, I need the geography of the city.
 The smaller the geography, the better the spatial data analysis will be.
 For this task, I use the Basic Unit of the National Geostatistical Framework (AGEB) that provides a small enough  boundary layer.
-Additionally, working with AGEB will be useful for future analyses that include census data, since it represents the common framework for any data sets of the Mexican Institute of Statistics (INEGI).
+Additionally, working with AGEB will be useful for future analyses that include census data, since it represents the common framework for any data sets from the Mexican Institute of Statistics (INEGI).

 ## Get Block Groups Data from Mexican National Geoinformation Portal